vburlbl/cleantalk-spam-protect/readme.txt

 = Should I use another antispam plugins? =
 Use other antispam plugins not necessarily, because CleanTalk stops 100% of spam comments.
 But if necessary, the plugin can works together with Akismet, Captcha and etc.

+= Should I use another antispam plugins? =
+Use other antispam plugins not necessarily, because CleanTalk stops 100% of spam comments.
+But if necessary, the plugin can works together with Akismet, Captcha and etc.

+= The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
+Each blog in multisite environment has individual anitspam options for spam bots protection.

+= What about requirements? =
+WordPress 3.0 at least.
+PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.

+= Has the plugin translations? =
+* English
+* Russian (ru_RU)
+* Spain (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html?utm_expid=31925339-46.KEGZK8A6Q3yfZW0EUfEw5Q.1">WebHostingHub</a>

 == Screenshots ==
 1. The comment from spammer (sender blacklisted by IP/Email, comment text not relevant for the post) prohibited to place in the queue WordPress.